alexsabr/AS_Booksynthetized/networking.md

   This principle surely explain why vulnerability mitigations are always thoroughly justified.

 ### Offensive Fundamentals
+When on the attacking side, you must be dilligent and organized if you want to succeed, the following points are frequently if not always of the foundation of an attack
 - Recon
+  First you need to obtain as much informations as possible about your target, without taking any action that could yet make you spotted, these are
+  - searching all and any freely accessible resource about the target (OSINT)
+  - searching in trashcans (yes really) although it might get you spotted
+  - going near (not too much) the physical location of the target and inspecting if something could be exploited (easily accessible networking cabinet, informations about hardware used, wireless communications ... )
 - sniffing and snooping
+  Like recon but maybe a bit more involved, and also may get you spotted.
+You're looking for firewalls, IP adresses, open connections, hardware informations , some L2 packets, useful DNS entries  etc.
 - spoofing
+  An aggressive action without any reasonable doubt, you try to spoof the identity of the target or someone related to it, to attain your goal.
+You can try to spoof DNS server, TCP connections, to poison ARP cache ....
 - disturbing
+  Another aggressive action, you try to disturb services used or hosted by the target, or the access of the target to those services.
+  You can flood the victim with useless connections (Denial of Service or even Distributed Denial of Service), force it to perform many hard tasks making it unusable for tohers, or just crash it.
+To protect oneself against DoS / DDOS attacks, one can
+  - force clients to resolve a hard problem first, so the burden is on the attacking side
+  - use a powerful third party to analyze and delete dubious packets (with strange options for example)
+  - use a powerful third party DNS to reroute request first to a proxy which can act as buffer and even treat some requests.
+  - make disappear a /24 segment (16 M adresses) on the internet by making a powerful third party announce it via BGP. this third party will then reroute traffick inside it's Autonomous System  toward yours.

 ### Firewall
+A program that inspects all traffic between a part of the network labeled "the outside " (the internet, a particular network submask, everything outside the host ...) and the inside.
+Only allowed packets will be accepted, others will be discarded and stopped from travelling further. to decide if a packet must be kept or discarded, a firewall reads a rule table, indicating discriminating factors. these rules can now also depend not only of the date avaiable on the currently monitored packets, but also of prior packets beforehand, allowing for a more fine grained monitoring. with **Application level gateway** the firewall can now make decisions based not only on connection state and L2 to L4 informations but also because it "understands" the L7  Application used (or the content).

+### Intrusion Detection System (IDS)

+### Cryptography

 ### Asymetric keys
 ### Virtual Private Network(VPN)